-He completed an internship, residency and chief residency in psychiatry at the University of North Carolina (UNC).
+He completed an internship, residency and chief residency in psychiatry at the University of North Carolina at Chapel Hill (UNC).
 From 1983 to 1985, Golden was a medical staff (research) fellow in the Clinical Pharmacology Section of the National Institute of Mental Health Intramural Research Program.

 He returned to the UNC School of Medicine in 1985, where he served as the founding director of both the Clinical Psychobiology/Pharmacology Research Training Program and the ECT Service, and as associate director of both the General Clinical Research Center and the Mental Health Clinical Research Center.

 From 1994 through 2005, Golden served as chair of the Department of Psychiatry at the UNC School of Medicine.
 During his tenure, the department’s National Institutes of Health (NIH) research portfolio grew from approximately $3 million to more than $29 million, placing it in the top 10 psychiatry departments in terms of NIH competitive awards.

 In 2004, Golden assumed the additional role of vice dean for the UNC School of Medicine, with responsibilities for the school’s research and educational programs, faculty development and academic affairs, and Area Health Education Centers.